Matejz90/ESP32-with-SN65HVD230-AUDI-A6-C7-Engine_RPM/readme.md

 }
 ```

-If you want to you can add timer instead of delay if you want to slow down code.
-[Something like this](https://www.norwegiancreations.com/2017/09/arduino-tutorial-using-millis-instead-of-delay/)
+If you want to, you can add timer or delay if you need to slow down code.
+I preffer timer [Something like this](https://www.norwegiancreations.com/2017/09/arduino-tutorial-using-millis-instead-of-delay/)

 Reading and interpreting CAN-BUS data to RPM:
 <p align="center">